PEB Steel Glides Over Global Challenge

 On the contrary, ready-made steel producers – similar to fast-fashion manufacturers – have a one-size-fits-all approach to construction.
 Customers have to choose from the existing range of materials, which may not match their own unique needs.

-The change towards P.E.B. technology in Vietnam is already happening, with 80 percent of domestic factories now built with P.E.B. technology instead of ready-made materials.
-This trend is similar to nearby markets such as Myanmar, Cambodia or Laos, where steel mills cannot meet the rising demand for tailored buildings.
-The P.E.B. market in Vietnam, specifically, is expected to grow by 15 percent in the near future, as manufacturers flock to the country thanks to Vietnam’s increasing openness to global markets.
+The change towards pre-engineered buildings technology in Vietnam is already happening, with 80 percent of domestic factories now built with pre-engineered buildings technology instead of ready-made materials.
+This trend is similar to nearby markets such as Myanmar, Cambodia, or Laos, where steel mills cannot meet the rising demand for tailored buildings.
+The pre-engineered buildings market in Vietnam, specifically, is expected to grow by 15 percent in the near future, as manufacturers flock to the country thanks to Vietnam’s increasing openness to global markets.

-“We want to build efficient, effective and economical buildings.
+“We want to build effective and economical buildings.
 We should take particular care not to repeat the mistakes of the ready-made system.
-Our products must be of certifiable origin and our in-house engineers need to always make sure that we can provide tailored solutions to each customer,” said Kteily.
+Our products must be of certified origin and our in-house engineers need to always make sure that we can provide tailored solutions for each customer,” said Kteily.

-At factories, major businesses can afford to have the most experienced welders, together with good materials and a strong team of controllers, who keep tabs on product quality.
-Added advantages include high-quality accessories and a no-waste system that minimizes environmental effects.
+At factories, major businesses can afford to have state-of-the-art welders, together with good materials and a strong team of controllers, who keep tabs on product quality.
+Added advantages include high-quality accessories and a no-waste system to minimize environmental effects.

 Buoyed by good prospects and a healthy distance from the US-China trade war, most downstream steel businesses in Vietnam are upbeat about the future ahead.
 PEB Steel Buildings is among the biggest optimists – the company finished 2018 with a bang and is now eager to see what the future has to offer.
 Just a few months ago, the company finished the steel structure for the first stage of VinFast’s automobile factory, located in the northern port city of Haiphong.